Taorah/MET2MOD/Scripts/3_Scripts_to_postprocess_/ADCIRC_Concatenate_Files/README.md

 ## Important note

-The uploaded `ProcessConcatenateFiles.sh` is hard-coded for a 1979–2020 file list, output name, and header.
-Before another period is processed, update:
+The uploaded `ProcessConcatenateFiles.sh` is hard-coded for a 1979–2026 file list, output name, and header.
+This can be edited as will

-1. The first and last timestamps in `HEADER`.
-2. The output `.pre` and `.win` filenames.
-3. The complete ordered input-file list.
-4. Any partial-year filename.

-The header must match the actual first and last meteorological records.
+NOTE: The header must match the actual first and last meteorological records.

 ## Example output